 But they don’t have to be.

 In fact, children crave their parent’s attention, and this doesn’t need to cost the earth.
-In fact, there are loads of blogs out there now created by mums to help you save money, like this one by Miss Penny Money.
+In fact, there are loads of blogs out there now created by mums to help you save money, like this one by Fiona at Financially Independent Me.

 And to be honest, I think mums especially can be great at keeping a tight hold on the purse strings when it comes to budgeting day to day.